Continental Airlines: 1980s

 Even with the cost reductions from the pilots in 1982, Continental faced a major competitive threat in 1983 when American Airlines was able to implement two-tier wage structures with its unions.
 American planned massive, rapid growth through new hires at starting pay 50 percent lower than existing contracts and equitable with low-cost, startup carriers and well below Continental's pay rates.
 American was already one of Continental's main competitors, operating a larger hub 250 miles north of Continental's southern hub in Houston and the growth that was funded by the lower pay rates was larger than all of Continental at the time.

 In 1983, Continental went to its unions to restructure labor costs to compete with the startup carriers and American's Plan B labor costs.
 After 19 months of negotiations, the International Association of Mechanics and Aerospace Workers went on strike in August 1983, even though the company was offering 20 percent pay raises in return for substantial productivity improvements.
 Continental was able to operate through the strike because many mechanics crossed picket lines and Continental hired new mechanics.
 The company continued to negotiate with the pilots and flight attendants and management gave a final proposal to its pilots in mid-September, which would have provided ownership by the pilots and other employees of 35 percent of the company's stock in return for meaningful wage and productivity changes.
 With no agreement, Continental filed Chapter 11 bankruptcy on September 24, 1983, and shut down for three days.
+Continental was the first airline to file for bankruptcy with a plan to continue operating as it did continuously starting September 27, 1983.